 nuclear bomb is detonated at a test site in

 It will hold the record as the world's tallest building

 until the Empire State Building is completed

 as well as civilian teacher Christa McAuliffe.

-1936...The Baseball House of Fame inducts the first members, including Ty Cobb and
+1936...The Baseball Hall of Fame inducts its first members.
+Among its first inductees are Ty Cobb and Babe Ruth.

 1915...Lieutenant Erwin Rommel begins a daring mission to

 France.
 He is rewarded the Iron Cross for his success, and becomes a famous

 German general in